-- GPA & Medical College Admission Test (MCAT)- The national average for accepted med school applicants is a 3.7 overall and a 3.64 for science.
+GPA & MCAT- The national average for accepted medical school applicants is a 3.7 overall and a 3.64 for science.
 MCAT: 510 or 83rd percentile.

-- 15 Core Competencies- Ensure all of your experiences and knowledge meet the Association of American Medical Colleges (AAMC) competencies for entering medical students: AAMC's Core Competencies.
+15 Core Competencies- Ensure all of your experiences and knowledge meet the AAMC's competencies for entering medical students: AAMC's Core Competencies

-Letters of Recommendation- Get to know faculty and other professionals: Try office hours, coffee with a professor, or become an Undergrad Instructional Apprentice.
+Letters of Recommendation- To get to know faculty and other professionals, try office hours, coffee with a professor, or become an Undergrad Instructional Apprentice.
 Look for mentors, not letter writers.
 Building relationships takes time so begin early!
 Aim to secure for 3-5 letters.
 These do not necessarily need to be in science-related fields

-PLEASE NOTE – The following courses should be taken for letter grades (not P/NP).
+PLEASE NOTE The following courses should be taken for letter grades (not P/NP).
 AP scores are typically not accepted for the courses listed below.
-Lastly, while most medical school programs will accept community college courses, some may require that these pre-requirements are met with upper division coursework found at the four-year university; make sure to research each school.
+Lastly, while most medical school programs will accept community college courses, some may require that pre-requirement coursework are met with upper division coursework found at the four-year university.

 Most Schools Require: